Mehul20/Mehul20/README.md

-Hey there, I am Mehul Rastogi 👋
+hey, i'm Mehul Rastogi

-Building, Shipping, and Scaling products at Blazing Fast speed 🚀
+read more about me here - mehulrastogi.com hacker and product person at heart passionate about startups currently building - palette.build